 “He came off the field and he’d grown another couple of inches,” said Steele.
 “From then on, he could say: ‘Now I’ve shown people what I’m about’.”

-United subsequently went on a run of eight successive victories having climbed above City at the Premier League summit, while De Gea’s form began to provide evidence of an improved attitude on the training ground.
-Freguson was impressed.
+United subsequently went on a run of eight successive victories to climb above City at the Premier League summit, while De Gea’s form began to provide evidence of an improved attitude on the training ground.

-Ferguson soon had the smile wiped from his face.
-United surrendered top spot with two games remaining following defeats at Wigan, City and an inexplicable 4-4 home draw with Everton.
+Ferguson soon had the smile wiped from his face as United surrendered top spot with two games remaining following defeats at Wigan, City and an inexplicable 4-4 home draw with Everton.
 City pipped them to the title by virtue of goal difference.

 So tight were the margins that questions were inevitably asked whether the goalkeeper had again been Ferguson’s downfall.
-De Gea was directly culpable for at half a dozen goals before he was dropped at New Year, and you could shine a light upon at least three others.
+De Gea had been directly culpable for at half a dozen goals before he was dropped at New Year, and you could shine a light upon at least three others.

-The manager was less forgiving the following season.
-One mistake during the second Premier League game – a 3-2 home win over Fulham – led to another spell on the bench for De Gea and a warning that he had to fight with Lindegaard for the No.1 spot.
+The following season, Ferguson showed rather less patience with De Gea.
+One mistake during the second Premier League game – a 3-2 home win over Fulham – led to another spell on the bench for the Spaniard and a warning that he had to fight with Lindegaard for the No.1 spot.

-“The most important thing I am trying to achieve is to give them both experience of the English game,” he said.
-“They are both young, they do not have the experience of a Van der Sar or a [Schmeichel, so I am happy alternating them.
+“The most important thing I am trying to achieve is to give them both experience of the English game,” Ferguson said.
+“They are both young so I am happy alternating them.
 That’s the policy I am adopting and I am happy with that situation.”

 “It is unfortunate for the lad but he has to deal with it.
 We will help him.
 Outfield players maybe make 20 mistakes in a game.
 But goalkeepers are in a crucial position.
 We are OK with him.”